UGASports - What we learned about Mekhi Mews

 Obviously, when you’re short in stature, you’ve got to work just a little bit harder, but Mews has shown he’s willing to put in the effort to give him the best opportunity possible.

 Mews played in three games last year.
-Between looks late in games and on special teams, those opportunities could easy triple.
+Between looks late in games and on special teams, those opportunities could easily triple.

 Quoting Kirby Smart